-Hazards Planned control measures Sunburn Heat exposure Bites and stings Falls and tripping hazards Allergens Cuts and bruises Traffic Moreton Bay EEC provides pre-program information to schools prior to the program day outlining risk management, safety considerations and school requirements.
-Schools are asked to ensure students arrive at the program with adequate sun protection, closed-in shoes, food and water and insect repellent.
+Hazards Planned control measures Sunburn Heat exposure Bites and stings Falls and tripping hazards Allergens Cuts and bruises Water (pond and foreshore) Handling marine creatures Traffic Moreton Bay EEC provides pre-program information to schools prior to the program day outlining risk management, safety considerations and school requirements.
+Schools are asked to ensure students arrive at the program with adequate sun protection, fully enclosed shoes (NB.
+No Crocs), food and water.
 A Moreton Bay EEC class list must be returned prior to program date outlining any physical or special needs of students so Moreton Bay EEC staff can accommodate.
 The form should include relevant medical information pertaining to students as well as a copy of any Anaphylaxis and Asthma Action Plan, Individual Learning or Student Behaviour Plans.
 Safety briefings are given to students at appropriate times to alert them to any hazards and outline appropriate behaviour.
 A parent briefing will be conducted on the program day.
 For bites/stings, ice will be applied, which can be accessed from Moreton Bay EEC teacher.
+Students receive direct instructions regarding safe behaviour whilst in the pond area including boundaries for exploration.
+The pond is surrounded by a pool fence with gates which remain closed unless an adult is supervising.
+Students will only handle creatures considered safe by Moreton Bay EEC teachers.
+Group numbers will be controlled and students will be guided by Moreton Bay EEC teacher.
 Access to toilet and hand washing facilities are provided before eating.
-As we may be required to cross roads, strict supervision by teachers and parents is maintained.
-Moreton Bay EEC staff will ensure the inspection of public spaces and infrastructures prior to student use.
+As we are required to cross roads, strict supervision by teachers and parents is maintained.
 If weather conditions are of concern, activities will be modified or ceased if absolutely necessary.

 Approval

 Name: Dianne Aylward

 Position: Principal, Moreton Bay EEC

-Signature: D. Oghod.
+Signature: D. Ogland.

 Date: 18/01/2024